 "We do not inherit the earth from our ancestors, we borrow it from our children."
 What will we leave the next generation?
-More stuff to take care of...or A Legacy of Nature?
+More stuff to take care of ... or A Legacy of Nature?

-We believe that taking care of urban natural areas, especially within our unique and valuable regional parks system, must be a priority to help ensure a legacy of high-quality natural areas for future generations of people and habitat for wildlife.
-Toward this goal, Wilderness in the City is collaborating with other individuals and organizations who support A Legacy of Nature.
-Learn more at www.wildernessinthecity.org.
+Taking care of urban natural space, especially within our unique and valuable regional parks system, must be a priority to help ensure a legacy of high-quality natural areas for future generations of people and habitat for wildlife.
+Toward this goal, Wilderness in the City is collaborating with other individuals and organizations who support a Legacy of Nature.

+Learn more at www.wildernessinthecity.org/legacy-of-nature